mrkipling/auto-awesome/README.md

 * Between the hours of 16:00 and 22:00 (suggested)
 * On a weekday (again, just a suggestion; whatever, works for you)

-It sends a GET request to to this endpoint (with HHTP auth; I find it easier to include in the URL, like `http://username:password@server/automation/arriving-home/`).
+It sends a GET request to to this endpoint (with HTTP auth; I find it easier to include in the URL, like `http://username:password@server/automation/arriving-home/`).

 It turns the lights on to 80% and plays `ARRIVING_HOME_PLAYLIST_NAME` at a sensible (quiet) volume to provide a nice "arriving home" experience.
 I suggest filling `ARRIVING_HOME_PLAYLIST_NAME` with chilled music.
 Again, it plays in shuffle mode and skips the first track; it's nice to have a different track every day when you arrive home.
 Then it just keeps playing until you turn it off.